grafana/loki/docs/sources/operations/automatic-stream-sharding.md

 Automatic stream sharding will attempt to keep streams under a `desired_rate` by adding new labels and values to existing streams.
-When properly tuned, this should eliminate issues where log producers are rate limited due to the per-stream rate limit
+When properly tuned, this should eliminate issues where log producers are rate limited due to the per-stream rate limit.

 ## The issue mitigated by automatic stream sharding

-Large log streams present several problems for Loki, namely increased and uneven resource usage on Ingesers and Distributors.
+Large log streams present several problems for Loki, namely increased and uneven resource usage on Ingesters and Distributors.
 The general recommendation is to explore existing log streams for additional label values that are both useful for querying and sufficiently low cardinality.
-There are many cases, however, where no more labels can be extracted or cardinality for a label is dangerously large.
-To protect itself, Loki implements per-stream rate limits but the result is that some data is lost.
-The per-stream limit also needs human intervention to change.
-It's not well suited for changing when log volumes increase and decrease.
+There are many cases, however, where no more labels can be extracted, or cardinality for a label is dangerously large.
+To protect itself from such volume leading to operational failure, Loki implements per-stream rate limits;
+but the result is that some data is lost.
+The per-stream limit also needs human intervention to change, which is not ideal when log volumes increase and decrease.

 Automatic stream sharding is used to avoid large streams and rate limiting for any log stream by ensuring it is close to a configured `desired_rate`.